(858) 256-7737

 Take Care of Your Wood Floors

 Being San Diego’s preferred floor renewal service, we are dedicated to assisting you in maintaining the quality of your hardwood floors.
-To ensure that you can continue to cherish your hardwood floors, we’ve compiled a helpful list of maintenance tips.
-With these tips, you can confidently care for your hardwood floors and enjoy their beauty for years to come!
+We’ve put together a handy list of maintenance tips so you can keep enjoying your hardwood floors for years to come!
+With these suggestions, you can confidently care for your hardwood floors and maintain their beauty.

 Wood Floor Maintenance Tips

-Dirt, debris, and bacteria can wear down your floors and Increase the chances of them being scratched.
-Keep floors clean with a light sweep at least every other day.
+Dirt, debris, and bacteria can lead to scratches and wear on your floors.
+Ensure you keep them clean by lightly sweeping at least every other day.
 If using a vacuum on your hardwood floors, be sure to choose a vacuum with hard floor settings and a soft brush.
 Vacuuming and mopping should be done about once a week to keep the dust and dirt at bay.

 Prevent Damage to Your Floors